kinestetika/MetaErg/README.md

 metaerg --download_database --database_dir /path/to/metaerg-databases/
 ```

-IMPORTANT: Before running metaerg you need to run the following, to prepend the helper programs to your path:
+If you install metaerg's helper programs this way, before running metaerg you need to run the following, to prepend the helper programs to your path:

 ```commandline
 source /path/to/bin_dir/profile
 ```

+## Database
 The database was created from the following sources:
 * [gtdbtk](https://ecogenomics.github.io/GTDBTk/index.html) is used for its taxonomy
 * NCBI annotations of >40K representative archael and bacterial genomes present in gtdb are sourced directly from the ncbi ftp server.